 A spectrum allows space for everyone and for each of our unique experiences.
-Some of us experience more or less anxiety in relationships than others.
+Some of us experience varying degrees of anxiety in relationships with others.
 We also have varying abilities to manage the difficult parts of being in a relationship.
 Sometimes, we avoid the intimate parts of relationships altogether.
 So, instead of having to locate ourselves in 1 of 4 spaces of a quadrant, a spectrum allows for a thousand different individual variations.

 Secure Attachment Style

 The upper left section is labeled secure.
 It is located between low avoidance and low anxiety.
 Secure attachment is marked by these two things: low relational avoidance and low relational anxiety.

 Preoccupied Attachment Style

 The upper right section is labeled preoccupied.
 It is located between low avoidance and high anxiety.
 Being drawn into relationships and desiring intimacy but having a lot of concern about them is characteristic of a preoccupied attachment style.

 Fearful-Avoidant Attachment Style

 The lower right section of the circle is labeled fearful-avoidant.
 It is located between high anxiety and high avoidance.
 Having a lot of concern about relationships and tending to avoid relationships because of high anxiety are markers of a fearful-avoidant attachment style.

 Dismissive-Avoidant Attachment Style

 The lower-left section of the circle is labeled dismissing-avoidant.
 It is located on the circle between low anxiety and high avoidance.
 Low anxiety about relationships and a general avoidance of close relationships are markers of the dismissive-avoidant attachment style.